Gilead-BioStats/gsm/tests/testthat/_snaps/LB_Assess.md

 # invalid data throw errors

-    strMethod is not 'NormalApprox', 'fisher' or 'identity'
+    strMethod is not 'NormalApprox', 'Fisher' or 'Identity'

 ---

-    strMethod is not 'NormalApprox', 'fisher' or 'identity'
+    strMethod is not 'NormalApprox', 'Fisher' or 'Identity'

 ---

-    strMethod is not 'NormalApprox', 'fisher' or 'identity'
+    strMethod is not 'NormalApprox', 'Fisher' or 'Identity'

 ---